Introduction to Construction Trades

 - Driver’s Training

-Class runs in Blocks 4 & 5 daily, from 12:33 – 3:05 pm.
+Program runs half-days all semester.
 Focus is on learning about the many construction trade pathways and preparing for the work place.
 Emphasis on work place safety, essential skills and industry expectations is woven throughout this program.
 Students can expect to work hard and exit with a diverse and expansive resume.
 Attendance and punctuality are essential to success in the program.

 up to 48 credits